Laravel MVC Architecture Explained

 });

-3. Fat Controllers (Most Common Problem)
+Mistake 3 — Fat Controllers (The Most Common Problem)

 public function store(Request $request)